redhat-cip/dci-pipeline/container/README.md

 ## Mount extra directories

-By default, only $HOME is mounted in the comtainer, you can define the variable CONTAINER_MOUNTED_PATHS in the ~/.config/dci-pipeline/config configuration file to mount more directories.
+By default, only $HOME is mounted in the container, you can define the variable CONTAINER_MOUNTED_PATHS in the ~/.config/dci-pipeline/config configuration file to mount more directories.

 Example: